-In the case where a user completes the trigger event within the time frame, but the message delay causes the user to fall out of the time frame, you can check the box below so that these users will still receive the campaign:
+In the case where a user completes the trigger event within the time frame, but the message delay causes the user to fall out of the time frame, you can check the following box so that these users will still receive the campaign.

 If a user doesn’t receive the message because they miss the time frame, then they will still be qualified to receive it the next time they complete the trigger event, even if you did not elect for users to become re-eligible.
 If you do elect for users to become re-eligible, then users can receive the campaign each time they complete the trigger event, assuming they qualify during the specified time frame.

 If you have also assigned the campaign a certain duration, then a user must qualify within both the duration and the specific portion of the day to receive the message.

 Determine whether users can become re-eligible for the campaign.
 If you allow users to become re-eligible, you may specify a time delay before the user can receive the campaign again.
 This will prevent your triggered campaigns from becoming “spammy”.

 Triggered campaigns are very effective for transactional or achievement-based messages.

 Transactional campaigns include messages sent after the user completes a purchase or adds an item to their cart.
 The latter case is a great example of a campaign that would benefit from an exception event.
 Say your campaign reminds users of items in their cart that they haven’t purchased.
 The exception event, in this case, would be the user buying the products in their cart.
 For achievement-based campaigns, you can send a message 5 minutes after the user completes a conversion or beats a game level.